List of birds of Peru: Tanagers

 The tanagers are a large group of small to medium-sized passerine birds restricted to the New World, mainly in the tropics.
 Many species are brightly colored.
 As a family they are omnivorous, but individual species specialize in eating fruits, seeds, insects, or other types of food.
 Most have short, rounded wings.
-One hundred ninety-one species have been recorded in Peru.
+One hundred ninety-three species have been recorded in Peru.